sosbourneQA/ims/README.md

 If not already in place:

 1. Install Java, Maven and Git.
-2. Set up a MySQL instance
+2. Set up a MySQL instance.
+This can be done locally by installing SQL, or on Google cloud Platform which is how I chose to do it.
+For a guide on how to set up an instance on GCP, please click on this [link](https://cloud.google.com/sql/docs/mysql/quickstart).